HOW FENCE RULES WORK IN SOUTH CAROLINA

 • corner lots subject to visibility or intersection requirements

-• gates located near sidewalks, driveways, or streets
+• gates located near sidewalks, driveways, alleys, or streets

 These conditions do not necessarily prohibit a fence.
 They can affect how rules are evaluated and applied.